learn-co-curriculum/dsc-z-score-p-value/README.md

 You noticed that we talked about "high" and "low" p-values, but that is pretty vague.
 What number is high and what number is low?

-This is where the significance level, also denoted as alpha or $\alpha$ comes in. $\alpha$ is the treshold value that defines whether a p-value is low or high.
+This is where the significance level, also denoted as alpha or $\alpha$ comes in. $\alpha$ is the threshold value that defines whether a p-value is low or high.
 You can define your alpha level yourself, but you'll see that an alpha level of $\alpha = 0.05$ is most commonly used.
 You'll see $\alpha = 0.1$ and $\alpha = 0.01$ appear frequently as well.

 What level of alpha to use depends on your situation.
-Chosing a low alpha leads to a test thatis more strict, so you will be less likely to be able to reject your null-hypothesis (which is generally what you want).
-Chosing a higher p-value leads to a higher probability of rejecting the null-hypothesis.
+Choosing a low alpha leads to a test that is more strict, so you will be less likely to be able to reject your null-hypothesis (which is generally what you want).
+Choosing a higher p-value leads to a higher probability of rejecting the null-hypothesis.
 The downside of a higher alpha level, however, is that you're running a higher risk of falsely concluding that there is a difference between your null-hypothesis and your observed results while there actually isn't any.

 This may all seem a little vague for now.
 You'll get a better understanding when we dig deeper later on.